alliscode/sdc-behavioral-cloning/README.md

 <br />
 ![Results of the preprocess step](/Images/preprocess.png)

-*Fig. 1 - left: An unaltered image from a recording session. right: The same image after going throught the preprocessed step*
+*Fig. 1 - left: An unaltered image from a recording session. right: The same image after going throught the preprocessing step*
 <br />
 <br />